Akash-skiiye/Akash-skiiye/README.md

 - 👋 Hi, I’m Akash Anekar
-- 👀 I’m interested in Python and Machine-learning
+- 👀 I’m interested in Python Development and Machine-learning.
 - 🌱 I’m currently learning ML
 - 💞️ I’m looking to collaborate on PROJECTS
 - 📫 How to reach me - dm me at @akashh.hsh
 - ⚡ Fun fact: Java seems daunting to me.👀
+- ✨ Strengths - Inquisitive and Focused!

 <!---
 Akash-skiiye/Akash-skiiye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.